 Even better?
-Our status as a major shipping aggregator means you’ll have access to pre-negotiated discount rates that are lower than you could get working directly with carriers.
-If you’re curious what Ehub can do for you, let’s talk.
+Our status as a significant shipping aggregator means you’ll have access to pre-negotiated discount rates lower than you could get working directly with carriers.
+If you’re curious about what Ehub can do for you, let’s talk.

 Flat rate FAQs

 Still have questions about Priority Mail flat rate and Priority Cubic?
 Check out our FAQ below.

 How much are USPS Priority Mail flat-rate shipping boxes?

 Zero.
 Zilch.
 Zip.
 Nada.
 Nothing.
 But remember, using free boxes doesn’t necessarily mean you are saving money.

 How long does USPS Priority Mail flat rate shipping take?